Last updated on 2nd August, 2019 by Dr Shivangi

 If a child can’t trust his/her parents, he/she won’t be able to trust other people as well.
 The society for him would be an unsafe place and people would be someone to be feared of.

-How to build trust with your child in 8 steps?
+How to build trust with your child?
+(8 Easy Steps)

 1. Listen to your child

-‘Listening’ to your child is not mere ‘hearing’, but understanding what he ought to say.
+‘Listening’ to your child is not mere ‘hearing’, but understanding what he wants to say.
 What is the underlying message he wants to convey with his words/actions.

 I remember when I was a kid.
 Every day after school, I would share the things that happened at school, good or bad with my Mom.
 Sometimes I even repeated the things.

-And my mother listened to me patiently, understanding my excitement for sharing with her.
+But my mother ALWAYS listened to me patiently, understanding my excitement for sharing with her.

-Similarly, if your child says ”I hate you”, he actually wants to say that he is hurt by your behaviour.So, understand the message behind your kid’s words.
-This makes him believe that you listen to him and encourages him to speak up.
+Similarly, if your child says ”I hate you”, don’t feel bad or angry.
+Try to understand which behaviour of yours might have hurted him.So, understand the message behind your kid’s words.
+This makes him believe that you LISTEN to him and encourages him to speak up.
 Click To Tweet

 2. Validate child’s feelings/needs